imazen/imageflow/docker/imageflow_base_os/README.md

 ## imazen/imageflow_base_os

-* This image should contain the runtime dependencies needed by imageflow_server and imageflow_tool.
+* This image should contain the runtime dependencies needed by imageflow_tool.
 * It should also contain wget, for use in child dockerfiles
 * RUST_BACKTRACE=1